Create adaptable tactile graphics with ease

 For operation under various circumstances the MDA has several connectivity options such as: USB, a WiFi hotspot or connecting to a (wireless-) local network.

-Once a WiFi connection is established between a mobile phone, a tablet or a computer and the MDA, the built-in interface is accessible with a browser.
+Once a WiFi connection is established between the MDA and a mobile phone, a tablet or a computer, the built-in interface is accessible with a browser.

 On the page Examples and Interactive an existing image can be selected for immediate sketching.
 More images can be created with the TactileView software or with one of the numerous third party programs.